gbThreepwood/ele102-microcontroller/_sources/texts/Lessons/L4_dac_pwm.rst

         Source: `ADC DAC in Arduino (by Ruzo) <https://www.tinkercad.com/things/bHU1CyP8TTu-adc-dac-with-arduino-by-ruzo>`_

-In this lecture, we will talk about how to convert something digital (discrete) into something analog (continuous).
+In this lecture, we will talk about how to convert something digital into something analog.

 Digital to analog converter
 =============================